George Uhlenbeck

 George Eugene Uhlenbeck (December 6, 1900 – October 31, 1988) was a Dutch-American theoretical physicist, known for his significant contributions to quantum mechanics and statistical mechanics.
 He co-developed the concept of electron spin, alongside Samuel Goudsmit, in 1925.
 The formalization of Langevin equation for the Brownian motion as a stochastic process, is known as the Ornstein–Uhlenbeck process, derived in 1930 from his work with Leonard Ornstein.
 I. I. Rabi said that Uhlenbeck and Goudsmit's omission for the Nobel Prize in Physics "will always be a mystery to me".

 Background and education

 George Uhlenbeck was the son of Eugenius and Anne Beeger Uhlenbeck.
 He attended the Hogere Burgerschool (High School) in The Hague, from which he graduated in 1918.

 He subsequently entered Delft University of Technology as a student in chemical engineering.
 During the next year, he transferred to Leiden University, to study physics and mathematics, and he earned his bachelor's degree in 1920 (Dutch: Kandidaatsexamen).
-Uhlenbeck was then admitted by Ehrenfest (a student of Boltzmann's) to the Wednesday evening physics colloquium in Leiden.
+Uhlenbeck was then admitted by Paul Ehrenfest (a student of Ludwig Boltzmann's) to the Wednesday evening physics colloquium in Leiden.
 Ehrenfest became the most important scientific influence in his life.
 From 1922 to 1925 Uhlenbeck was the tutor of the younger son of the Dutch ambassador in Rome.
 While there, he attended lectures by Tullio Levi-Civita and Vito Volterra and met his longtime friend, Enrico Fermi.
 In 1923, Uhlenbeck received his master's degree from Leiden (Dutch: Doctoraalexamen).